nairitya03/Projects/Mini-Projects/README.md

 ********
 ### Installation

-Before Running any Project Make Sure you have performed installation Process for it.
-Installation Process for each project is same.
+Before Running any Project Make Sure you have performed installation Process.

 - Install latest version of [Python](https://www.python.org/downloads/).
 - Go to directory of download and open cmd/terminal there.